-In pension accounting, funded status refers to the extent to which the plan's liabilities are covered by plan assets.
+In pension accounting, funded status refers to the extent to which a plan's liabilities are ‘funded’ by plan assets.
 It equals the net liability or net asset of the pension plan, which in turn equals the fair value of total plan assets minus the projected defined benefit obligation.

 Determination of funded status

-Funded status is determined by comparing fair value of plan assets with pension liability.
+Funded status is determined by comparing the fair value of plan assets with pension liability.

 |Funded status = Fair value of plan assets − Projected defined benefit obligation|

 Plan assets are the investments of the pension fund.
-These may include investment in the company's stock, other stocks listed on any stock exchange, exchange-traded funds, bonds, real estate, etc.
+These may include investment in the company's stock, other stocks listed on any stock exchange, exchange-traded funds, bonds, etc.

-Under US GAAP, when the fair value of plan assets exceeds the projected defined benefit obligation, a net pension asset equal to the excess of fair value of plan assets over the projected benefit obligation is reported on the balance sheet.
+When the fair value of plan assets exceeds the projected defined benefit obligation, a net pension asset equal to the excess of fair value of plan assets over the projected benefit obligation is reported in the statement of financial position.
+Such a fund is called an overfunded plan.

-On the other hand, if the projected defined benefit obligation exceeds the fair value of plan assets, a net liability equal to the excess of defined benefit obligation over the fair value of plan assets is reported on the balance sheet.
+On the other hand, if the projected defined benefit obligation exceeds the fair value of plan assets, a net liability equal to the excess of defined benefit obligation over the fair value of plan assets is reported in the statement of financial position.
+Such a plan is called an underfunded plan.

 FS Ltd. has a defined benefit pension plan.
 As at 31 December 20X1, its plan assets had a book value of $140 million and fair value of $160 million.
-The PBO at the time was $150 million.
-During the year, the company contributed an amount of $20 million to the fund, the fund paid out $15 million while the return on plan assets was $10 million.
-Service costs were $30 million, interest cost amounted to $12 million while actuarial gains were $3 million.
+The PBO at that time was $150 million.
+During the year, the company contributed an amount of $20 million to the fund, the fund paid out $15 million and earned a return of $10 million.
+Service costs were $30 million, interest cost were $12 million and actuarial gains were $3 million.

 After one year, i.e. as at 31 December 20X2, new fair value of plan assets is: